sgottsch/Tab2KG/README.md

 ### Semantic Table Interpretation

-The mappings to create the knowledge graph from the data table are printed.
+The mappings to create the knowledge graph from the data table are printed to the system output.

 	L: http://schema.org/SportsTeam http://schema.org/name - Team
 	L: http://schema.org/Player http://schema.org/name - FullName